How to Handle Disruptive Students: Classroom Management Strategies that Work

 When I first started teaching, every outburst or meltdown felt like a personal failure.
 Sometimes, looking back, I see how my own reaction only fueled the fire.
 I thought staying in control meant being the authority.

-It took a wise colleague to show me that most misbehavior wasn’t about me, but my response could make things better or worse.
-Students bring stress and frustration from everywhere, and while I can’t control what they carry, I can control how I respond.
+It took a wise colleague to show me that most misbehavior isn’t about you, but your response can make things better or worse.
+Students enter our classrooms in the Orange Zone, bringing stress and frustration from everywhere, and while you can’t control what they carry, you can control how I respond.

 "Once I learned a few de-escalation strategies and taught students’ proactive routines like Press Pause and Square Up, the emotional shift was immediate.”
 Debbie